parth1674/Healthcare-Predictive-Dashboard/README.md

 # Healthcare-Predictive-Dashboard
-A heart disease predictive dashboard using Power BI and MySQL This project is a full-stack healthcare analytics dashboard built using Power BI and MySQL.
+A heart disease predictive dashboard using Power BI and MySQL.
+This project is a full-stack healthcare analytics dashboard built using Power BI and MySQL.
 It aims to help visualize and interpret patterns in heart disease data and can serve as a baseline for predictive insights.